Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 48-point total in four of nine games this season.
+- Florida Atlantic and its opponents have combined to score more than 48 points in four of nine games this season.

-- Old Dominion's games have gone over 48 points in seven of nine chances this season.
+- Old Dominion has combined with its opponents to score more than 48 points in seven of nine games this season.

 - Saturday's over/under is 6.1 points lower than the two team's combined 54.1 points per game average.